ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 ### Lock the robot's heading

 ## Plugins
-A plugin is a piece of code that runs on top of Pathfinder and processes data in a way not normally possible with Pathfinder.
+A plugin is a piece of code that runs on top of Zenfinder and processes data in a way not normally possible with Zenfinder.
 ### Loading plugins
 #### Automatically loading plugins
 #### Disabling automatically loading plugins